terrylinooo/cache-master/README.txt

 == Features ==

-* Extremely light-weight and high-performace.
+* Extremely lightweight and high-performance.
-* Support up to 10 cache drivers such as File, Redis, Memcache, Memcached, APC, APCu, WinCache, MySQL, SQLite and MongoDB.
+* Support up to 10 cache drivers such as File, Redis, Memcache, Memcached, APC, APCu, WinCache, MySQL, SQLite, and MongoDB.
-* Detailed cache statistics, easy to manage.
+* Provide detailed cache statistics, easy to manage.
-* Support to WooCommerce plugin.
+* Compatible with the WooCommerce plugin.
-* More...
+* And more...

 Notice:

-Before you install and use this plugin, please read the following notices carefully.
+Before you install and use this plugin, please read the following notices carefully:

-- Logged-in users will not trigger the caching processes.
+- Logged-in users will not trigger the caching process.
-- A debug message will be attached to the end of the page source code. `<!-- This page is cached by Cache Master plugin. //-->`.
-This is for debugging purpose only, to let us know that the page is caching.
-This message can be disabled in `Settings` page.
+- A debug message will be appended to the end of the page's source code: `<!-- This page is cached by the Cache Master plugin. //-->`.
+This is intended for debugging purposes only, confirming that the page is being cached.
+This message can be disabled in the Settings page.

-If you find your website doesn't work with Cache Master, please report an issue on GitHub and list all plugins installed on your website.
-I'll find out the problem and fix it.
+If you encounter issues with your website when using Cache Master, please report the problem on GitHub and list all plugins installed on your website.
+I'll investigate the problem and provide a fix.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/cache-master` directory, or install the plugin through the WordPress plugins screen directly.
+- Upload the plugin files to the /wp-content/plugins/cache-master directory, or install the plugin directly through the WordPress plugins screen.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+- Activate the plugin via the 'Plugins' screen in WordPress.
-3. Go to the Cache Master menu in Plugins and set your options.
+- Navigate to the Cache Master menu in the Plugins section and configure your options.

 == Frequently Asked Questions ==

 = Should I disable other cache plugins? =

-Cache Master caches full webpages to static HTML files so that it is better to disable other similar cache plugins that do the same thing.
-It's okay to work with the object cache plugin together.
+Cache Master caches entire webpages into static HTML files.
+Therefore, it is recommended to disable other similar cache plugins that perform the same function.
+However, it can function alongside object cache plugins without issue.

-= How do I know whether or not the caching is working? =
+= How can I determine whether the caching is working or not? =

-Things to be aware of, the logged-in users will not trigger the caching processes.
-Please use incognito mode or another browser to revisit the same webpage, and then you can check the cache status in one of the following ways:
+Be aware that logged-in users will not trigger the caching process.
+To verify caching, use incognito mode or a different browser to revisit the same webpage, and then you can check the cache status in one of the following ways:

-* View the source code of the webpage to check the debug message as the screenshot (L)
+- View the source code of the webpage and check the debug message as shown in screenshot (L).
-* Turn on the benchmark information in the footer section, as the screenshot (K), and you can see the cache status there.
+- Enable the benchmark information in the footer section as shown in screenshot (K), where you can see the cache status.

-If there is no debug message in the source code or the cache status always shows No, it is probably a plugin conflicting with Cache Master, causing it not working.
+If there is no debug message in the source code, or if the cache status consistently displays 'No', there might be a plugin conflict with Cache Master that prevents it from working correctly.

 == Screenshots ==